Tutorial

 end

-And then inside `mount` in the `ProductListLive`-component, I can now the paginates list.
+And then inside mount in the ProductListLive component, I can now use the paginated list.

 products = if connected?(socket), do: Products.paginate_products().entries, else: []

-If I start the server again and visits the list, it should now be only the 10 first entries.
+If I start the server again and visit the list, it should now be only the 10 first entries.

 %{entries: entries, page_number: page_number, page_size: page_size, total_entries: total_entries, total_pages: total_pages} =